Central banks running out of options as recovery falters in Asia

-MANILA (BLOOMBERG) - Asia's surging coronavirus infections and slow pace of vaccinations is testing the limits of what central banks can do to further support what, until recently, had been the world's stand out economic recovery.
+MANILA • Asia's surging coronavirus infections and slow pace of vaccinations is testing the limits of what central banks can do to further support what, until recently, had been the world's standout economic recovery.

 "In my view, there is little room for further monetary policy stimulus, at least in terms of traditional policy levers like interest rate cuts," said Scotiabank head of Asia-Pacific economics Tuuli McCully.